Relief Society: Moving west

 When Relief Society secretary Eliza R. Snow joined the Latter Day Saints in their exodus west in 1846, she carried the Relief Society Book of Records with her.
 Although they no longer met in an official capacity, women continued to assemble informally; the care and nurture of the needy continued without a formal Relief Society organization.

 As Saints established homes in the Salt Lake Valley and surrounding settlements, formal meetings for women gradually emerged.
 A Female Council of Health was established in 1851.
-On January 24, 1854, in response to Brigham Young’s call to Saints to assist neighboring Native Americans, women from several Salt Lake City wards decided to organize "a society of females for the purpose of making clothing for Indian women and children."
-Two weeks later, on February 9, 1854, they formally organized an association remembered as the "Indian Relief Society."
-Matilda Dudley was elected president and treasurer, Mary Hawkins and Mary Bird as counselors, Louisa R. Taylor as secretary, and Amanda Barnes Smith as assistant secretary.
-Twelve other women were listed as charter members.
-Though the Latter-day Saint women were poor in material goods, they felt the need of Native Americans exceeded their own.
-Over the next four months, their efforts to clothe Indian women and children continued in earnest.
+In early 1854, in response to Brigham Young’s call to Saints to assist neighboring Native Americans, women from several Salt Lake City wards decided to organize an "Indian Relief Society" with the purpose of "making clothing for Indian women and children."
 In June 1854, Brigham Young encouraged women to form societies in their individual wards.
 Members of the first Indian Relief Society disbanded to help establish organizations in their own wards, many of them becoming leaders.
-Matilda Dudley, for example, became president of the Thirteenth Ward Relief Society with Augusta Cobb and Sarah A. Cook as her counselors and Martha Jane Coray as secretary.
 Records are limited but show that by 1858 over two dozen organizations had formed in some twelve Salt Lake City wards and in other outlying settlements such as Ogden, Provo, Spanish Fork, and Manti, Utah.